badtokenlaunch/badtokenlaunch.github.io/index.md

-Please feel free to add to [list](https://github.com/badtokenlaunch/badtokenlaunch.github.io) as needed
+Please feel free to add to the [list](https://github.com/badtokenlaunch/badtokenlaunch.github.io) as needed.
+Create a pull request with details about the token launch and why it's bad.